kkalass/rdf_vocabulary_to_dart/README.md

 ## 🛣️ Roadmap / Next Steps

+- Remove vocab directory and replace it with a much cleaner and more discoverable generated alternative, maybe in a separate project.
+This should also support generating discoverable vocab classes for arbitrary Vocabularies.
 - Support base uri in jsonld and turtle serialization
 - More serialization formats (N-Triples, RDF/XML)
 - SHACL and schema validation